 Everybody loves cake, even the Dutch.
 Maybe this explains why they combined it with one of the other things they are famous for (and I’m not talking about cheese, tulips or an open view towards sexuality).
 The resulting combination is the kind of cake that would be ill advised to serve at a children’s birthday party unless you wanted to keep the normally hyperactive mini humans very quite and docile for the whole day.
 It is in fact the kind of cake that can be purchased in Dutch coffee shops where (despite the misleading name) coffee is not actually the main product they sell.
 I’m talking about cannabis cake, other wise known as space cake.

 I had tried space cake myself once before when a friend wanted test subjects for his baking (I don’t think he was following a Jamie Oliver recipe).
-I found its main effect to be an uncontrollable ability to giggle at anything and everything but with one bad side effect.
-It made me recommend a very dull movie to a few friends as the most hilarious thing I had ever seen (upon my second viewing I realized my mistake).
+I found main side effect of space cake to be an uncontrollable ability to giggle at anything and everything but with one bad side effect.
+It made me recommend a very dull movie to a few friends as the most hilarious thing I had ever seen (upon my second ‘space cake free’ viewing I realized my mistake).

 Last weekend, while sitting out side an Amsterdam café with a group of visitors, the idea of trying space cake was raised again.
-Although I had turned down the previous offer of a smoke I said yes to the idea of a cake after some thought.
-Using cannabis is something I have done very rarely (I can count the amount of times on one hand) and the decision to do so usually involves a few drinks but how could I turn down a chocolate cake.
+Although I had turned down the previous offer of a smoke I said yes to the idea of space cake after some thought.
+Using cannabis is something I have done very rarely (I can count the amount of times on one hand) and the decision to do so usually involves a few drinks but how could I turn down a chocolate cake (even a chocolate space cake).
 After all it would only make me a bit giggly.

 To protect the identities of the other members in the group I will simply call them; Veteran Smoker, Experienced Smoker and Newbie Smoker.
-An hour after the consumption of our cake based cannabis the effects started to present themselves.
+An hour after the consumption of our space cake based cannabis the effects started to present themselves.
 Newbie Smoker started having uncontrollable giggling fits.
 Even the simple act of walking seemed to be enough to produce high levels of mirth.
 Experienced Smoker on the other hand started to get paranoid that our efforts to calm him down were an attempt at hypnotising him for our own diabolical ends.
 Veteran smoker seemed unaffected but had a sudden and strange interest in McDonalds.
-I myself was feeling quite aright as well.
+I myself was feeling quite aright as well despite having eaten as much space cake as everyone else.
 My head was a little light but I was able to keep it together.

 Veteran Smoker and myself returned Experienced and Newbie Smoker to their hotel and then set off home ourselves.
 I was quite pleased with myself and the way I had managed to stay level headed and in control during the whole experience.